Protect our member organizations and in turn their members in regard to current issues and issues that we see developing in the future.

 l) Promote/Protect NC DOT funds for roadside beautification

 (Federal monitoring will be based on our involvement with our national associations, our partners at the NC Farm Bureau, NCDA and others).

 6. Remain vigilant of any other issues or legislation that could cause hardship to the North Carolina green industry.

 Promote and introduce legislation that will move the green industry forward in creating a more professional image of the industry, promoting business, jobs and the environmental benefits of what the green industry provides in goods and services.

-a) promote implementation of the Landscape Contractors License.
+1. Promote and support the Landscape Contractors License.